aykutssert/DesignPatterns/Behavioral/CommandPatternSrc/CommandPattern/Description.md

 - In the Command Design Pattern, we have one general command.
 We send a specific command to trigger the Invoker.
 These specific commands implement the general command.
 The function works for which device the specific command is used.
 It is a behavioral design model.

+- We can combine command objects using the composite pattern, thus obtaining macroCommand.

 ### Components of the Command Design Pattern

 1. Command Interface